+Abstract.
 In this paper, we present a novel rule evaluation support method for post-processing of mined results with rule evaluation models based on objective indices.
 Post-processing of mined results is one of the key issues to make a data mining process successfully.
 However, it is difficult for human experts to evaluate many thousands of rules from a large dataset with noises completely.
 To reduce the costs of rule evaluation procedures, we have developed the rule evaluation support method with rule evaluation models, which are obtained with objective indices of mined classification rules and evaluations of a human expert for each rule.
 To evaluate performances of learning algorithms for constructing rule evaluation models, we have done a case study on the meningitis data mining as an actual problem.
-Then we discuss the availability of our rule evaluation support method.
+In addition, we have also evaluated our method on four rulesets from the four UCI datasets.
+Then we show the availability of our rule evaluation support method.

-1. Introduction
+1 Introduction

 In recent years, huge data are easily stored on information systems in natural science, social science and business domains, developing information technologies.
 With these huge data, people hope to utilize them for their purposes.
 Besides, data mining techniques have been widely known as a process for utilizing stored data on database systems, combining different kinds of technologies such as database technologies, statistical methods and machine learning methods.
 Especially, IF-THEN rules, which are produced by rule induction algorithms, are discussed as one of highly usable and readable output of data mining.
 However, to large dataset with hundreds attributes including noises, the process often obtains many thousands of rules.
 From such huge rule set, it is difficult for human experts to find out valuable knowledge which are rarely included in the rule set.
+To support such a rule selection, many efforts have done using objective rule evaluation indices such as recall, precision, and other interestingness measurements (we call them 'objective indices' later).
+However, it is also difficult to estimate a criterion of a human expert with single objective rule evaluation index, because his/her subjective criterion such as interestingness and importance for his/her purpose is influenced by the amount of his/her knowledge and/or a passage of time.